 15 common decorating mistakes and how to fix them!

-By avoiding these errors and implementing the right solutions, you can transform your living spaces into stylish and functional rooms that you’ll love spending time in and showing off.
+By avoiding these errors and implementing the right solutions, you can transform your current home into a stylish and functional interior space you’ll love spending time in and showing off.
+Whether you’re working with small spaces or larger rooms, these tips can make a huge difference in the look and feel of your home.

 INTERIOR DESIGN MISTAKE #1 – No Defined Focal Point